whahn1983/pycashflow/README.md

 <br />

-For Local Installation:
+For manual Installation:

-To install, clone the git repo onto your server and modify and deploy the .service file for Systemd.
+To install, clone the git repo onto your server.
 Leverage a WSGI server, like waitress or gunicorn, to run the flask application.
 Optionally leverage a reverse proxy with Apache or Nginx to the WSGI server.
-To support automatic database migrations, run flask-migrate to generate an initial version configuration.
-For the automatic balance updates with email, edit the included bash script for your configuration and set up cron to execute the .py on a regular schedule.
+To support automatic database migrations, run flask-migrate commands to generate an initial version configuration.
+For the automatic balance updates with email, set up cron to execute getemail.py on a regular schedule.
 Ensure your email account is properly configured under Profile in the flask application.

 To update, pull the latest version from git.
 If database changes were necessary, leverage flask-migrate commands to migrate and update your database.
-Restart the Systemd service.
+Restart the service.